Table of Contents

-In this tutorial, we will learn about python variables, data types, and their use cases.
+In this tutorial, we will learn about python variable, data types, and their use cases.

 As we learn Keywords and identifiers in previous tutorials now, we will learn about how to use them using variables.